A project to empower Saharawi voices through music

 - Growth of artistic profiles on the internet promoted at professional levels and visibility of Saharawi music on major playlists

-- Know-how to run commercially viable local and international music events in the refugee camps
+- Know-how to run commercially viable local and international music events

 - Pilot blueprint for an international music festival planned and managed by the refugees themselves for the benefit of the community to promote a sustainable cultural artistic scene in the camps